vieanh88/Discrete_Mathematics_HUST/README.md

 # Discrete_Mathematics_HUST
-This is the document of Discrete Mathematics course of HUST.
+This is the document of Discrete Mathematics course in Hanoi University of Science and Technology.